 — Sir Clive Woodward at the IB Global Conference Abu Dhabi

-Our athletes at Apex2100 have been immersed in the Serious Fun programme―learning about: sleep; nutrition; brain fitness; strength & conditioning; digital wellness; health management; visual intelligence; and balance and coordination―and how it impacts their performance.
+Our athletes at Apex2100 have been immersed in the well-being programme―learning about: sleep; nutrition; brain fitness; strength & conditioning; digital wellness; health management; visual intelligence; and balance and coordination―and how it impacts their performance.

 Hamish’s question was the challenge he had set himself to investigate.